Guillermo Giacomazzi: Playing career

 He started in Uruguay, playing for Bella Vista before moving to Peñarol.
-In 2001, he was signed by U.S. Lecce and made his debut match in Italian Serie A on August 27, 2001, against Parma, a game which Lecce drew 1-1.
-He played for the team for the following 6 years, becoming its captain.
+In 2001, he was signed by Lecce and made his debut match in Italian Serie A on August 27, 2001, against Parma, a game which Lecce drew 1–1.
+He played for the team for the following six years, becoming its captain.

-On January 31, 2007, he was signed by U.S. Città di Palermo.
-On February 11, 2007, he played his first Serie A match for Palermo, against Empoli F.C.
-In the following season he was loaned to Empoli, and in 2008 he returned to the Lecce squad.
-On 6 July 2010, he signed a new 4-year contract with Lecce.
+On January 31, 2007, he was signed by Palermo.
+On February 11, 2007, he played his first Serie A match for Palermo, against Empoli In the following season, he was loaned to Empoli, and in 2008, he returned to Lecce.
+On 6 July 2010, he signed a new four-year contract with Lecce.

-Giacomazzi stayed with Lecce in 2012 despite their relegation from Serie A in 2011-12 and subsequent expulsion from the Serie B for their part in the Calcio Scommesse scandal.
+Giacomazzi stayed with Lecce in 2012 despite their relegation from Serie A in 2011–12 and subsequent expulsion from the Serie B for their part in the Calcio Scommesse scandal.
 Giacomazzi, the club's captain, rejected offers from Serie A sides Parma and Torino and Serie B team Cesena to remain at the club.

-In 2013, he joined Siena, a team that at the end of the season was excluded from the Serie B due to financial problems.
-Thus he became a free agent and joined A.C.
-Perugia for the 2014–15 Serie B season.
+In 2013, he joined Siena, a team that was excluded from the Serie B at the end of the season due to financial problems.
+Thus, he became a free agent and joined Perugia for the 2014–15 Serie B season.

 Coaching career

 On 15 February 2020, Giacomazzi was announced as one of the two assistants to head coach Devis Mangia in charge of the Malta national football team.
 On 11 October 2022, he rescinded his contract with the Malta Football Federation, and subsequently joined Serie B club SPAL as Daniele De Rossi's technical collaborator.
 He was relieved from his post, together with De Rossi and his entire staff, on 14 February 2023.

+In January 2024, following De Rossi's appointment as new Roma head coach, Giacomazzi followed him as his assistant.